irmen/prog8/docs/source/syntaxreference.rst

     Level: not at module scope.
     Declares that a piece of *assembly code* is inside the curly braces.
     This code will be copied as-is into the generated output assembly source file.
-    The assembler syntax used should be for the 3rd party cross assembler tool that Prog8 uses (64tass).
     Note that the start and end markers are both *double curly braces* to minimize the chance that the assembly code itself contains either of those.
 If it does contain a ``}}``, it will confuse the parser.